tektronix/keithley/Instrument_Examples/2450-SMU/Leakage_Current_and_Insulation_Resistance/README.md

 You will find examples for both the SPCI and the TSP command set implementations.
 * Each is written in Python 3
-* Each uses sockets-based communications to control the DAQ6510
+* Each uses sockets-based communications to control the SourceMeters